paramraghavan/go/README.md

 > https://www.golangprograms.com/goroutines.html

 ## Go and Inheritance
-_Go doesn't have inheritance_ – instead composition, embedding and interfaces support code reuse and polymorphism.
+_Go doesn't have inheritance_ – instead composition, embedding and interfaces support code reuse and polymorphism.[more on method/interface/generics](./oop/readme.md)

 ## Go and Reflection
 Reflection is the ability of a program to introspect and analyze its structure during run-time.
 In Go language, reflection is primarily carried out with types.
 The reflect package offers all the required APIs/Methods for this purpose.
 Reflection is often termed as a method of metaprogramming.
 The Go reflect package gives you features to inspect and manipulate an object at runtime